 The strength and conditioning programme is delivered in partnership with Setanta College, a global provider of strength and conditioning education.
 Their close links with professional sport – such as rugby, football and golf – as well as the companies who produce the latest tech, means that our course stays at the cutting edge of the profession and our students are well informed and well connected.

-The degree is available as a full time and part time strength and conditioning course.
+The strength and conditioning degree is available as a full time and part time strength and conditioning course.
 In addition the modules in year one have been designed to provide a baseline knowledge in the design and delivery of strength and Conditioning, and can be studied as a Certificate of Higher Education.

 Full time students study six modules in each year (three per semester).
 Each module has a two hour lecture each week with an additional two hours practical application, linked to this theory.
 This ensures that the learning reflects the applied nature of the industry.
 This is supplemented with dedicated gym time, where students will have the opportunity to become an active coach in our sports performance programme.
 Students will be based in our purpose-built USW Sport Park which is designed for our elite athletes and have access to our excellent laboratories at our Glyntaff campus.